Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 Technically part of the 3D view, the tool shelf is a convenient place for Blender's various tools.
 It is also where we'll interact with Sprytile's tools when Sprytile is installed.

-If the tool shelf disappears while you're working with Blender, press the `T` key while your mouse is in 3D view to show it again.
+If the tool shelf disappears while you're working with Blender, press the `T` key while your mouse is over the 3D view to show it again.

 ### Properties View

 The properties panel is used for setting the data for Blender's various components.
-For Sprytile, we'll only be concerned with the Material and Texture tabs.
+We will not use this with Sprytile but it is useful to know where it is.

 ### Outliner